The beginning of a custom die cut converting project usually goes something like this:

 Every project needs a timeline.

-On the other hand, if you’re in the design phase, it will be the perfect time to test out solutions before the cost of switching over becomes too expensive.
+On the other hand, if you’re in the design phase, it will be the perfect time to test solutions before switching over becomes too expensive.
 We can test materials, designs, specifications, and tolerances to ensure the part is designed for manufacturability.

-If your converter knows where you are in your project timeline, they can adequately meet you where you are.
+If your converter knows where you are in your project timeline and what you’ve already planned, they can adequately meet you where you are.

 8. “ARE YOU OPEN TO NEW IDEAS?”

 This question can trigger a discussion between the converter and the customer regarding cost versus value (mentioned earlier).
-A converter that knows the origin, application, and end use of a product might spot an opportunity for improvement.
+A converter that knows a product's origin, application, and end use might spot an opportunity for improvement.

 For example, consider paint masking:

 A customer uses roll after roll of masking tape (each costing $1) to mask a vehicle before painting.
-The converter may suggest an alternative: a specific die cut solution kit that costs five times as much as the tape rolls, yet instead of multiple people taking time to apply tape, it takes two people less time to peel apart and apply the masking kit.
-This value opportunity costs more on materials but saves on labor which lowers the total cost.
+The converter may suggest an alternative: a specific die cut solution kit that costs five times as much as the tape rolls.
+However, instead of multiple people taking time to apply tape, it takes two people less time to peel apart and apply the masking kit.
+This value opportunity costs more on materials but saves on labor, lowering the total cost.